mikeryan/ems-flasher/README.md

 Prerequisites
 -------------

-To build ems-flasher pkg-config and lubusb is needed.
+To build ems-flasher pkg-config and libusb are needed.

 On Mac you can install them by: